 Exercises for Snow Sports – Preparation and Pre-game

 The following exercises are great for preparing your body for the rigours of a day on the slopes.
-They can also be used on the morning of your ski or snowboard day to stretch and mobilise joints.
+They can also be used on the morning of your day on the slopes to stretch and mobilise joints.
 A big focus is getting your butt muscles firing, good knee alignment and control of movement.

 Standing with your legs hip width or wider apart.
 Slowly lower yourself down whilst bending your knees.
 Keep your back straight and the centre of your patella (kneecaps) falling between your first and second toe for good alignment.
 Keep your toes relaxed and spread.
 15 reps x 3 sets.